 After years of doing what we do (trainings/guest lectures/creating materials on case interviews), we noticed a distinct lack of practical tools designed to help people understand how consultants approach business.
 In many of the interview prep sessions we provide, we’ll cover a topic and our client will ask us where they can get more information on the matter.
 Until now, we had nowhere to point them.

 If you have done some research into frameworks, you’ll already know a little bit about some of the different approaches out there.
 The frameworks you may have seen tend to be more academic in nature, such as 3CP or Porter’s Five Forces.

-Though they’re very comprehensive frameworks, they’re also very academic.
+Though they’re very comprehensive frameworks, they’re also very academic and have their drawbacks.
 They may well be very useful when you’re at the beginning of a 3- month long project, but in the heat of your interview you’ll most likely leave yourself high and dry if you attempt to apply them to the case set before you.

 Where To Advance Your Use Of Consulting Case Frameworks

-In this and the next two articles, we will be giving you an overview of the four frameworks we use both for interviews and on-the-job at MC – covering what they are and how you can get to know them well enough to use them.
+In this and the next two articles, we will be giving you an overview of the frameworks we use both for interviews and on-the-job at MC.
+We’ll cover what they are and how you can get to know them well enough to use them.
 In the subsequent articles in the series, we’ll take time to explore each one in more detail.

 Why Consulting Case Frameworks Matter